Calls, texts by Oath Keepers founder Rhodes contain ‘substantial evidence’ of Jan. 6 Capitol conspiracy, prosecutors allege

 Rhodes did not immediately respond to the government’s allegation about the timing of the call with Meggs from Thursday’s filing.

-Tom Jackman and Rachel Weiner contributed to this report.
+Tom Jackman, Rachel Weiner and Elyse Samuels contributed to this report.